Need help now? Call the local community crisis hotline (mental health) (509) 662-7105

 WVC has funds to assist eligible students with tuition, fees, books, technology needs, course materials, food, housing, gas, unexpected auto repairs, daycare and other expenses.

-Knight's Kupboard food pantry curbside pickup
+Knight's Kupboard food pantry

 - Who: Anyone facing food insecurities